bitcoin-sv/bdk/module/typesbdk/examples/README.md

 ok - mainnet-p2pkh-corrupt-signature: domain=1 code=39
 ```

-The validated `bdk-core.mjs` and `bdk-core.wasm` are installed beside the build
+The validated Node (`bdk-core.mjs`, `bdk-core.wasm`) and browser/worker
+(`bdk-core.browser.mjs`, `bdk-core.browser.wasm`) artifacts are installed beside
+the build script, together with a classic-script/UMD loader
+(`bdk-core.umd.js`, `bdk-core.umd.wasm`).
+The split keeps Node loader imports
+out of browser bundler graphs while preserving an identical verification ABI.

-script. `VerifyScript` returns a structured `{ domain, code }` result; domain `0`
+Verifier calls return a structured `{ domain, code }` result: domain `0` is
-is success, domain `1` is a script failure, and domain `3` indicates an exception.
+success, domain `1` is a script failure, domain `2` is a transaction-validation
+or DoS-class failure, and domain `3` indicates a caught exception.
+Callers must
+not treat an unrecognized domain as success.

-`VerifyScriptArray` is the preferred ABI: it bulk-copies normal JavaScript
+`VerifyScriptArray` is the preferred single-transaction ABI: it bulk-copies
-number arrays into WASM memory. `VerifyScript` remains available for existing
+typed arrays into WASM memory. `VerifyScriptArrayNetwork` additionally accepts
+an explicit network (`0` mainnet, `1` testnet, `2` STN, `3` regtest,
+`4` TeraTestNet/`teratestnet`, and `5` Tera Scaling Test Network/`tstn`;
+SDKs may also expose `ttn` and `terratestnet` as aliases for network `4`).
+`VerifyScriptBatchArray` accepts concatenated EF/height buffers plus offset
+tables and returns a flat `Int32Array` of domain/code pairs in one JS/WASM call.
+`VerifySpendArray` and `VerifySpendBatchArray` validate one input from ordinary
+transaction bytes with its source script and satoshis supplied separately.
+The batch APIs are intended for callers that already retain serialized bytes;
+chunk very large workloads rather than constructing an unbounded packed buffer.
-callers that use Embind vectors.
+`VerifyScript` remains available for existing callers that use Embind vectors.

 ## Native and direct WASM benchmark controls